EmperorCookie/acc-discord-server-manager/README.md

 A Discord bot that manages your ACC servers.

 # Work in progress
 This software is currently under development.
 I estimate that the MVP will be ready around mid April 2021 and will include everything listed in the features below.
+Follow this github repository to receive updates.
 Issues will be used to track feedback and provide support.

 # Features
 - Manage individual ACC servers through Discord `/` commands